akicklig/Automated-Executive-Reporting/README.md

 2. Create the `sales` SQL database.
 The [query](https://github.com/akicklig/Automated-Executive-Reporting/blob/main/Workflow_Files/create_db.sql) for creating the database is located in this repository.
 This project used MySQL Workbench 8.0 to build the database.
 - The synthetic source data to load into the database is all located in the [data folder](https://github.com/akicklig/Automated-Executive-Reporting/tree/main/Workflow_Files/data) and consists of 6 CSV files: `customers.csv`, `jobs.csv`, `city_state.csv`, `cars.csv`, `transactions.csv`, and `employees.csv`.
 - Of note if using MySQL to reproduce the project:
--- ensure that `local_infile = true` to load data from your machine into the database
+- Ensure that `local_infile = true` to load data from your machine into the database